If you haven’t yet given thought to what will happen to your vacation home (or other real estate) once you’re gone, please read this!

 It can be wise to not only discuss these questions, but to also draft up a written agreement that outlines the expectations and so forth.
 After all, your vacation home is a place for fun and fond memories.
 You don’t want it to become a source of anxiety or conflict.

-And trust us – we’ve seen far too many families torn apart, fighting in court because there were no clear instructions in place for handling real estate, especially after one passes.
+We’ve seen far too many families torn apart, fighting in court because there were no clear instructions in place for handling real estate, especially after one passes.
 It’s heart breaking.

 Whether you want to avoid family strife, probate, tax or potential creditor issues, you really must include instructions for how you want your real estate to be handled.
 And you really should do it now.
 Give us a call and we’ll help guide you through it.